Dunawi Creek Community Gardens

 Interested in having a garden plot?

 We now have limited plots available.
-Please contact Liz for more information:
+Please contact Marin for more information:

 All gardeners pay a $25 deposit, refundable at the end of the season after completing 6 hours of community service, cleaning up your garden for the winter and informing the garden manager (more details below).